Ike-Ikechukwu/coffee-vending-analysis/README.md

 ### 📁Dataset Overview
-This dataset is sourced from **kaggle**, which captures **2,838 customer transactions from a vending machine** and provides insights into **purchase behaviour, product preferences, and revenue generation**.
+This dataset is sourced from **kaggle**, which captures **2,838 customer transactions from a vending machine** and provides insights into **sales trend, purchase behaviour, product preferences, and revenue generation**.
 |Column Name|Description|Data Type|
 |-----------|-----------|---------|
 |date|Transaction date|Date|